 my first “awe” moment at the monument came before I even knew its name.
 Driving along the I-17 I looked out the window, and saw bone-white fields of what were likely wild oats (Avena fatua) stretching as far as the eye could see over pitch black mesas.
 They’re a charismatic plant to me.
 Their seedheads all droop to one side like string lights, and if you stand level to a field of them, the wind gives them this flickering, glittery quality.

-But I can't act like wild oats didn't play a role in nudging me along on that journey, just because they're weedy foreigners (like me.)
-Of late I have been trying to watch my language when talking about weeds and introduced species.
+But I can’t act like wild oats didn’t play a role in nudging me along on that journey, just because they’re weedy foreigners (like me.)
+Recently I have been trying to watch my language when talking about weeds and introduced species.
 (Another irony: while fact-checking this piece of writing, I had to read the phrase “asian invader” with my own two japanese american eyes.)
-There is nothing to moralize about a plant doing what a plant does best, just a hurt in the world that we inherit the responsibility to mend-- we who are settlers and guests.
+There is nothing to moralize about a plant doing what a plant does best, just a hurt in the world that we inherit the responsibility to mend, we who are settlers and guests.

 But maybe that’s a little intense for the art therapy game about ghost dogs.
 So it goes: two weedy souls, Heath and Dia, faffing about among the oats.